MasterControlIncPublic/s3s3mirror/README.md

 ### Options

     -c  (--ctime) N            : Only copy objects whose Last-Modified date is younger than this many days For other time units, use these suffixes: y (years), M (months), d (days), w (weeks), h (hours), m (minutes), s (seconds)
-    -i (--iam) : Attempt to use IAM Role if invoked on an EC2 instance -P (--profile) VAL        : Use a specific profile from your credential file (~/.aws/config) -m (--max-connections) N  : Maximum number of connections to S3 (default 100) -n (--dry-run)            : Do not actually do anything, but show what would be done (default false) -r (--max-retries) N      : Maximum number of retries for S3 requests (default 5) -p (--prefix) VAL         : Only copy objects whose keys start with this prefix -d (--dest-prefix) VAL    : Destination prefix (replacing the one specified in --prefix, if any) -e (--endpoint) VAL       : AWS endpoint to use (or set AWS_ENDPOINT in your environment) -X (--delete-removed)     : Delete objects from the destination bucket if they do not exist in the source bucket -t (--max-threads) N      : Maximum number of threads (default 100) -v (--verbose)            : Verbose output (default false) -z (--proxy) VAL          : host:port of proxy server to use.
+    -i  (--iam) : Attempt to use IAM Role if invoked on an EC2 instance -P  (--profile) VAL        : Use a specific profile from your credential file (~/.aws/config) -m  (--max-connections) N  : Maximum number of connections to S3 (default 100) -n  (--dry-run)            : Do not actually do anything, but show what would be done (default false) -r  (--max-retries) N      : Maximum number of retries for S3 requests (default 5) -p  (--prefix) VAL         : Only copy objects whose keys start with this prefix -ex (--exclude) VAL        : Excludes objects from copy that begin with the given prefix.
+    -d  (--dest-prefix) VAL    : Destination prefix (replacing the one specified in --prefix, if any) -e  (--endpoint) VAL       : AWS endpoint to use (or set AWS_ENDPOINT in your environment) -X  (--delete-removed)     : Delete objects from the destination bucket if they do not exist in the source bucket -t  (--max-threads) N      : Maximum number of threads (default 100) -v  (--verbose)            : Verbose output (default false) -z  (--proxy) VAL          : host:port of proxy server to use.
                                  Defaults to proxy_host and proxy_port defined in ~/.s3cfg,
                                  or no proxy if these values are not found in ~/.s3cfg -u  (--upload-part-size) N : The upload size (in bytes) of each part uploaded as part of a multipart request for files that are greater than the max allowed file size of 5368709120 bytes (5 GB) Defaults to 4294967296 bytes (4 GB)
     -C  (--cross-account-copy) : Copy across AWS accounts.
 Only Resource-based policies are supported (as specified by AWS documentation) for cross account copying Default is false (copying within same account, preserving ACLs across copies) If this option is active, the owner of the destination bucket will receive full control

     -s  (--ssl)                    : Use SSL for all S3 api operations (default false) -E  (--server-side-encryption) : Enable AWS managed server-side encryption (default false) -l  (--storage-class)		   : S3 storage class "Standard" or "ReducedRedundancy" (default Standard) -S  (--size-only)              : Only takes size of objects in consideration when determining if a copy is required.
     -L  (--size-and-last-modified) : Uses size and last modified to determine if files have change like the AWS CLI and ignores etags.
 If -S (--size-only) is also specified that strategy is selected over this strategy.

 ### Examples